Stop Litigating. Start Parenting.

 • Court involvement has become frequent or inevitable

-Parenting Coordination is a court‑recognized, child‑focused process that helps parents work within their existing parenting agreement or court order.
+Parenting Coordination is a court‑recognized, child‑focused dispute‑resolution process that helps parents work within their existing parenting order or agreement.
+It is not therapy.
+It is not informal advice.
+It does not redesign parenting arrangements or re‑litigate the past.

-Depending on the circumstances and the authority granted, Parenting Coordination may involve:
+Depending on the authority granted by court order or written agreement, Parenting Coordination may include:

-• Coaching parents in communication, problem‑solving, and conflict containment
+• Coaching in communication, problem‑solving, and conflict containment

 • Mediation of parenting disputes